French bank, Twitter team up for money transfers via tweets

-PARIS/FRANKFURT (Reuters) - One of France’s largest banks is teaming up with social network Twitter Inc. (TWTR.N) this week to allow its customers to transfer money via tweets.
+PARIS/FRANKFURT, Oct 12 (Reuters) - One of France’s largest banks is teaming up with social network Twitter Inc. this week to allow its customers to transfer money via tweets.

-The move by Groupe BPCE [BPCE.UL], France’s second largest bank by customers, coincides with Twitter’s own push into the world of online payments as the social network seeks new sources of revenue beyond advertising.
+The move by Groupe BPCE, France’s second largest bank by customers, coincides with Twitter’s own push into the world of online payments as the social network seeks new sources of revenue beyond advertising.

 The bank said last month it was prepared to offer simple person-to-person money transfers via Twitter to French consumers, regardless of what bank they use, and without requiring the sender know the recipient’s banking details.